Erskine Park

 What is the weighted average housing cost based on tenure mix in Erskine Park?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,455.
-This accounts for outright owners paying no housing costs, mortgage holders paying $2,167.0/month, and renters paying $1,948/month.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,455.
+This accounts for outright owners paying no housing costs, mortgage holders paying $2,167/month, and renters paying $1,948/month.

 How affordable is housing in Erskine Park relative to local incomes?